Line Graphs¶

 Endpoint Labels¶

-Set style.line.endpoint_labels.enabled: true on a multi-series line graph to move the series names off the side legend and onto the chart, anchored to each line's final point.
+Set style.endpoint_labels.visible: true on a multi-series line graph to move the series names off the side legend and onto the chart, anchored to each line's final point.
 The chart pane and label pane sit side-by-side in an hconcat, with one label per series.

 | Dataface field | Allowed values | Notes |